 Studying Data Science in Connecticut

-Connecticut is taking baby steps toward data science.
-On the upside, it has an Ivy League school with deep pockets, solid public universities, a strong stake in bioscience and medical research, and a tradition of diverse businesses.
+Connecticut has an Ivy League school, public universities, opportunities in bioscience and medical research, and other diverse businesses.

-To inject some energy into the tech sector, the state has developed initiatives like Connecticut Innovations, a venture capital fund, and the five-year CTNext program.
-Meanwhile, hubs like Innovate Hartford are partnering with local universities to attract early stage companies to its tech incubator.
+To inject some energy into the tech sector, the state has developed initiatives like Connecticut Innovations, a venture capital fund, and the CTNext program.
+Meanwhile, hubs like Innovation Destination: Hartford are partnering with local universities to attract early stage companies to its tech incubator.

 Data Science Research & Initiatives at Connecticut Universities

-Whether they succeed or not will probably depend on the state’s universities.
-For example, the University of Bridgeport has partnered with Connecticut Innovations to develop a CTech IncUBator to support high-tech start-ups.
-And UConn’s Technology Incubation Program is fostering businesses in Storrs, Farmington, and Avery Point.
+The University of Bridgeport has partnered with Connecticut Innovations to develop to support high-tech start-ups.
+And UConn’s Technology Incubation Program is fostering businesses in the state.

-But there’s no question that Yale is the juggernaut.
+But there’s no question that Yale is a player.
 The Yale University Open Data Access (YODA) is promoting the sharing of clinical research data; the Institution for Social and Policy Studies (ISPS) has its own data archive; and the Digital Humanities Lab is building big data applications.
 Other highlights include:

 - The Yale Center for Research Computing, which was built in 2015 and has a substantial computational infrastructure for researchers working on all kinds of projects.